-Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.

-Do not include disciplinary actions that were strictly for school policy violations.
-If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Number of persons referred for Disciplinary Action
+Enter the number of persons referred for disciplinary / action for crimes that o occurred on Public Pr operty for each of the following categories.
+Do not include disciplinary actions that were strictly / for school policy viola itions.
+If the disciplinary action is the result of an arrest, pl ease do not count it he re; count the violatior n as 1 arrest.
+Do NOT include drunkenness or driving under the in nfluence in Liquor law v violations.
+Number of persons refer red for Disciplinary Act lion Crime 2015 2016 2017 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 0 0 0 c.

-Crime 2013 2014 2015

-a.
-Weapons: carrying, possessing, etc. 0 0 0

-b.
-Drug abuse violations 0 0 0

-c.
 Liquor law violations 0 0 0

+If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."